UniversalDependencies/docs/_fi-pos/SCONJ.md

 shortdef: 'subordinating conjunction'
 ---

-This document is a placeholder for the language-specific documentation for `SCONJ`.
+A subordinating conjunction is a conjunction that links constructions by making one of them a constituent of the other.

+### Examples

+* TODO

+(This language-specific documentation is work in progress.)